Sammcb/Sammcb.github.io/content/blog/anniversary-learning-to-love/index.md

 ![Tileset](terrain.png)

 I wrote out a `world_factory` module to generate the `world` object and began figuring out how to divide my spritesheet into individual tile images in LÖVE.
-I figured out the tool I needed were `Quads`.
+I figured out the tool I needed was `Quad`.
 I was then able to draw the selected portion of the spritesheet to the screen using a `draw()` call.

 ```lua
 -- world.lua